gaellafond/time-tracker/README.md

 * Apache server
 * Git
 * Web browser
-* Unix/Linux for building the single final HTML file.
+* Unix/Linux for building the single final HTML file (Optional).

+### Development setup on Linux (Debian, Ubuntu, etc)
+1. **Install Apache** by running the following command:
+`sudo apt-get install apache2`
+2. **Test the installation** by opening `http://localhost` in a browser.
+You should see a test page.
+3. **Setup TimeTracker website**.
+Create the file `/etc/apache2/sites-available/time-tracker.conf`.
+Copy the `VirtualHost` config above in the new file and change the `DocumentRoot` value to point at your `time-tracker` directory.
+4. **Enable TimeTracker website** by running the following command:
+`sudo a2ensite time-tracker.conf`
+5. **Verify** the config by running the following command:
+`apachectl configtest`
+6. **Reload Apache** by running the following command:
+`sudo service apache2 reload`
+7. **Visit** the website by going to the URL `http://timetracker.localhost`

-### Development setup on Windows
+### Development setup on Ms Windows
-Note: On a vanilla Windows you will be able to modify and test the code, just not build the final HTML file.
+**NOTE:** On a vanilla Ms Windows operating system, you will be able to modify and test the code, just not build the final HTML file.

 1. **Download Apache server**.
 Apache does not provide binary releases of the software for Windows and so apache needs to be installed from a bundle such as [XAMPP](https://www.apachefriends.org/index.html)